sochalewski/scrabbdict/README.md

 To build or test Scrabbdict with complete dictionary behavior, provide your own word lists and regenerate the DAWG files.
 You can also use the checked-in samples for development, but they are intentionally incomplete.
 Local tests are allowed to fail when run without full dictionaries.

+The `.dictionaries` directory is a private submodule used by the maintainer.
+Public contributors should expect it to be unavailable and can use `.samples` or their own local word list archives instead.

 ## Repository Layout

 - `Scrabbdict/` - the iOS app target.